A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Conflation categories

 Recall that an additive category is \emph{idempotent complete} or \emph{karoubian} if every idempotent, i.e., every $p\colon X\rightarrow X$ with $p^2=p$, has a kernel.
-The next result was proven initially for preabelian categories in \cite{SW} and generalized to weakly idempotent complete categories in \cite{Crivei}.
-In the current article we need the following version.
+The next result was proven initially for preabelian categories in \cite{SW} and generalized to so-called weakly idempotent complete categories in \cite{Crivei}.
+For our purposes in the current article the following version will though be sufficient.

 \begin{thm}\cite[Thm 3.5]{Crivei} Let $\mathcal{A}$ be a karoubian category.
 Then the stable kernel-cokernel pairs define an exact structure on $\mathcal{A}$.
 Moreover, this is the maximal exact structure on $\mathcal{A}$.\diam{} \end{thm}